 What Is CBCT Imaging?

-This level of detail allows your dentist to diagnose conditions more accurately, plan treatments with precision, and deliver safer, more predictable results.
-For patients, this means better outcomes, fewer surprises, and a more comfortable overall experience.
+This level of detail allows your dentist to diagnose conditions more accurately, plan treatment with greater precision, and deliver safer, more predictable results.
+For patients, this can mean better outcomes, fewer surprises, and a more comfortable overall experience.

 CBCT imaging provides a complete three-dimensional view of your teeth and jaw, allowing your dentist to evaluate structures from every angle.
-This eliminates guesswork and improves diagnostic accuracy compared to traditional X-rays.
+This helps reduce guesswork and improves diagnostic accuracy compared to traditional X-rays.

-Hidden issues such as infections, impacted teeth, bone loss, and nerve positioning can be detected earlier and more clearly.
-This leads to faster treatment decisions and fewer complications.
+Hidden issues such as infections, impacted teeth, bone loss, fractures, and nerve positioning can often be seen more clearly with CBCT imaging.
+This can support faster treatment decisions and fewer complications.

-CBCT allows dentists to plan procedures with precision, especially for implants, extractions, and root canals.
-Knowing exactly where nerves and bone structures are located reduces risk and improves safety.
+CBCT allows dentists to plan procedures with precision, especially for dental implants, extractions, root canals, and oral surgery.
+Knowing exactly where nerves and bone structures are located helps reduce risk and improve safety.

-CBCT imaging is essential for implant placement.
-It shows bone density, volume, and exact positioning, ensuring implants are placed correctly the first time for long-term success.
+CBCT imaging is extremely useful for dental implant planning.
+It shows bone density, bone volume, and exact positioning so implants can be planned with greater accuracy.

-For braces or aligners, CBCT provides a detailed view of tooth positioning and jaw relationships, helping create more accurate and efficient treatment plans.
+For braces, aligners, and complex bite concerns, CBCT provides a detailed view of tooth positioning and jaw relationships.
+This can support more accurate orthodontic treatment planning.

 CBCT vs Traditional Dental X-Rays

-CBCT imaging, on the other hand, delivers a full 3D view, allowing dentists to see depth, angles, and exact positioning.
-This makes a significant difference when planning complex procedures such as implants, oral surgery, or diagnosing difficult cases.
+CBCT imaging delivers a full 3D view, allowing dentists to see depth, angles, bone structure, tooth position, and nerve location more clearly.
+This can make a major difference when planning complex procedures such as implants, oral surgery, root canal treatment, or orthodontic care.

-Traditional X-rays provide flat images, while CBCT shows depth and structure in three dimensions, giving a more complete and accurate picture.
+Traditional X-rays provide flat images, while CBCT shows depth and structure in three dimensions, giving your dentist a more complete and accurate picture.

-Small fractures, infections, or anatomical variations may be missed in standard X-rays but are clearly visible with CBCT technology.
+Small fractures, infections, impacted teeth, bone defects, or anatomical variations may be harder to evaluate with standard X-rays but may be seen more clearly with CBCT technology.

-With more complete information available immediately, your dentist can make quicker, more confident treatment decisions without needing additional imaging.
+With more complete information available immediately, your dentist can make quicker, more confident treatment decisions and better explain your options.

 What to Expect During a CBCT Scan